dPys/PyNets/README.md

 About
 -----

-PyNets automates functional and diffusion-weighted MRI network analysis in python using the Networkx package.
+PyNets automates functional and structural MRI network analysis in python.

-Problem: Network analysis packages for neuroimaging are not implemented in python, preventing them from using the power of nipype.
+Problem: A comprehensive, flexible, and fully-automated network analysis package for neuroimaging has yet to be implemented.

-Solution: In PyNets, we harness the power of nipype, nilearn, and networkx to automatically generate a range of graph theory metrics on a subject-by-subject basis.
+Solution: In PyNets, we harness the power of nipype, nilearn, and networkx python packages to automatically generate a range of graph theory metrics on a subject-by-subject basis.
+Uniquely, PyNets utilities can be integrated with ANY existing preprocessing workflow for you data.

 Learn more about Nipype: http://nipype.readthedocs.io/en/latest/index.html